Harold Keith Johnson: Conditions for enlisted personnel

-As Chief of Staff, one of Johnson's noteworthy accomplishments was creating the office of the Sergeant Major of the Army to improve the quality of life for enlisted personnel.
+As chief of staff, one of Johnson's noteworthy accomplishments was creating the office of the Sergeant Major of the Army to improve the quality of life for enlisted personnel.
 He selected Sergeant Major William O. Wooldridge to be the first to hold this post.
-Johnson also served as acting Chairman of the Joint Chiefs of Staff for a few months in 1967 during the convalescence of General Earle Wheeler.
+Johnson also served as acting chairman of the Joint Chiefs of Staff for a few months in 1967 during the convalescence of General Earle Wheeler.
 Johnson retired from active duty in July 1968.
 For three years, General Johnson headed the Freedoms Foundation at Valley Forge and afterwards worked as a banking executive until retiring for good.

 Final years

 Johnson married Dorothy Rennix in 1935.
 During his term as chief of staff, he had been involved in many policy debates regarding the escalation of the Vietnam War as a proponent of full military mobilization to achieve a pacification of South Vietnam.
 He considered resigning in protest over President Lyndon B. Johnson's decision not to mobilize the reserves, and at the end of his life expressed regret at not doing so.
 He was the subject of a biography, Honorable Warrior, by Lewis Sorley.
-Johnson died on September 24, 1983, in Washington, D.C.
+Johnson died on 24 September 1983, in Washington, D.C.
 Johnson came to regret not opposing the escalation of the Vietnam War, lamenting that "I am now going to my grave with that lapse in moral courage on my back."
+He was buried in Arlington National Cemetery.